BabuinoControllers/IOTBox_StarterKit/md/DOORS.md

 # Switches and Doors

-### Switch and Doors are remotly controlled switches
+### Switches and Doors are remotely controlled switches

 ---

+Switches and Doors are switches Users may control remotely.
+They may be configured as either monostable or bistable, and may implement further security measures such as PIN or Biometric (to be implemented client-side).
+Activation of a switch is conditional to a weekly time policy defined by an Admin.

-Switches and doors are remotly controlled switches.
-Theyare functional blocks that can be in one of two possible states: ON or OFF.
-State of switches and door can be controlled remotely by users according to an access policy defined by administrator.
-Switch and doors are exactly same objects and refer to same classes.
-Only difference is that Doors reflect its output state on an real device output.
-Switch does not reflect its state on an output relay but on a virtual output into the device used to set input to other digital function blocks.
+What sets a Door apart from a Switch is that its output corresponds to the state of one of the Relays on the circuit board; a Switch does not reflect its state on an output relay but on a virtual output used to set input to other functional blocks.

 ## Instantiation
-Only super administrator can instantiate and configure door.
+Only Super Administrator can instantiate and configure a Door.
-Below commands create an instance of a door object on the device and create also a local object instance.
+The command below creates an instance of a Door on the device, and its local copy in the application, which is stored in the 'door' variable.
-Commands set also fileds value.
-Set methods operates on local object fields only.
-In order to propagate changes to remote device the update method shall be invoked.
+Subsequent commands set fields in the Door.
+These only operate on the local copy, therefore in order to propagate changes to the remote device, the update method shall be invoked.
 ```
 	Door door = new Door(superA);
 	door.setGpioId("00");